 Waiting lists are pretty much unheard of in Waterloo and vacancies are a reality at most complexes year-round, so shop the market leisurely and thoroughly without worrying about letting your dream pad slip from your grasp.

-Less than three percent of all housing structures were constructed in the 1990s or later, so hopefully you appreciate some old-school, potentially bordering on unkempt but avoiding decrepit, flair in your living quarters.
+Less than three percent of all housing structures were constructed in the 1990s or later, so hopefully you appreciate some old-school living quarters.
 Obviously, older units sometimes have structural issues that newer places don’t, so be sure to give your new digs an in-depth inspection before moving in to make sure everything is up to par (and code).